Dairy Analytics

 request a demo

-Farmers are essentially calculating economic agents and citizen data scientists; they face the economic challenges and stresses of maintaining and operating a farm, as well as managing their respective families & preserving their inheritance.
-Within their individual allocative domain, farmers optimize their resources so subtly that, often, experts fail to recognize their efficiency in doing so.
-Habitually, the farmers’ sustenance stems from outside revenue by means of the sale of their crops-- in this regard, milk plays an important role.
-As a crop, milk is not only profitable, as it is also efficient.
-Generally, agricultural crops need at least three to six months to get to fruition from seeding to market.
-Milk, on the other hand, offers immediate cash to farmers and helps them sustain long selling cycles of crops.
+Farmers are rational economic agents and citizen data scientists; they have to deal with the economic problems and pressures of running and maintaining a farm, as well as taking care of their families & keeping their legacy.
+In their own decision-making domain, farmers make the best use of their resources in such a way that, often, experts overlook their effectiveness in doing so.
+Usually, the farmers’ income comes from external sources by selling their crops-- in this aspect, milk is significant.
+As a crop, milk is not only lucrative, but also efficient.
+Typically, agricultural crops take at least three to six months to reach maturity from planting to market.
+Milk, on the other hand, provides immediate cash to farmers and helps them manage long sales cycles of crops.

 png